 North Carolina is an example of how this works.
 The state was granted $247.2 million from the Provider Relief Fund in the 2020 CARES Act financial relief stimulus bill.
 With the state set to disperse the funds through its Department of Health, lobbyists for the North Carolina Medical Society (NCMS) went to work.
 Making the argument that the need was greater at independent practices and to let the medical society help meet that need, North Carolina’s health department agreed to let the association administer $30+ million in funds toward the purchase of PPE, $5M of which went to independent practices.
 NCMS was able to ensure that its members received the PPE they needed to keep their practices open and safe.

-As we transition to the Biden administration, we are waiting to hear exactly how disbursement will work this time around.
+As we transition to the new administration, we are waiting to hear exactly how disbursement will work this time around.
 During this waiting period, we’re recommending that medical associations and societies do some research and find out the right person(s) or department that they should lobby to make the case to administer this recent appropriation.
 Don’t lose this time; once the process gets started, we want to be able to get the PPE to your members as soon as possible.

 ActionPPE is proud to be your partner, to ensure you have the necessary supplies so you can continue to take care of your patients, while keeping your staff and yourself safe.